AFC Wimbledon is a club collectively created, owned and run by its fans.

-Supporters should note that if they chose to contact us through these channels, we cannot guarantee a response.
+Supporters should note that if they choose to contact us through these channels, we cannot guarantee a response.
 Those wishing to enquire about a department or make a complaint should follow the procedure outlined in Customer Services.

-You can also subscribe to the iFollow service. iFollow is the multimedia platform that lets you keep up with the all the latest video news from the Club, including match highlights, player interviews and features.
+You can also subscribe to the iFollow service. iFollow is the multimedia platform that lets you keep up with all the latest video news from the Club, including match highlights, player interviews and features.

 We hope that the club’s detailed ticketing policy, set out on the ticketing section of the official website, will answer the great majority of queries relating to season tickets.

 The club has introduced various ways to make it easier for supporters to pay for season tickets, including by monthly direct debit.

 For matches which are arranged at short notice or are all-ticket, the club will publicise the arrangements for buying tickets in the ‘News’ section of the official website.

 Tickets sold in advance, for example by online sales, will be mailed to fans up until three days before the game.
 After that time, they will be held for collection on the day of the game at the complimentary ticket window.
 Tickets are mailed at the recipient’s risk, unless Special Delivery is requested, in which case a small additional fee will be charged.

 Entitlement to tickets for home FA Cup, League Cup, EFL Trophy and play-off games